United Kingdom Royalty

 Forgotten Royal Women: The King and I by Erin Lawless.
 From Cartimandua to Maria Fitzherbert, bite-sized biographies tell forgotten tales of women's history.

 Queenship in Britain 1660-1837 edited by Clarissa Campbell Orr.
 Essays about royal patronage, court culture, and dynastic politics.
 Topics include the marriage options of royal daughters and the travails of Princesses of Wales.

 The Rough Guide to the Royals by Alice Hunt and James McConnachie.
 Background and insight into the current British royal family: what they do, where they get their money, how British they are.
-Also looks at figures from the past, including Henry VIII, Caroline of Brunswick, and Richard III.
+Also looks at figures from the past.

 A Companion to the Royal Heritage of Britain by Marc Alexander.
-An encyclopedic work on every aspect of the monarchy in Britain from semi-legendary times to the present day, including such traditions as Maundy money and the Orders of Chivalry.
+An encyclopedic work on the monarchy, from semi-legendary times to the present day.

 Historical Dictionary of the British Monarchy by Kenneth J. Panton.
-Provides a chronology from the year 495 to modern times, an introductory essay, an extensive bibliography, and over 600 cross-referenced dictionary entries on significant persons, places, events, institutions, and other aspects of British culture, society, economy, and politics.
+Provides a chronology from the year 495 to modern times, bibliography, and over 600 entries on people, places, events, and more.

 The Monarchy and the British Nation, 1780 to the Present edited by Andrzej Olechnowicz.
 Essays on the monarchy and public values, the monarchy's popularity, the monarchy and Ireland, and more.

 The Royal Line of Succession by Hugo Vickers.
 This brief book traces the histories of the men and women who have found themselves in line to the throne.